abdulrahman-riyad/customer-service-arabic-voice-agent/README.md

-# Syrian Arabic Voice Agent for Charco Chicken
+# Customer Service Arabic Voice Agent for Charco Chicken

-This project is a prototype for a **production-grade Syrian Arabic AI Voice Agent** designed for **Charco Chicken**, a rapidly expanding Syrian restaurant chain.
+This project is a prototype for a **production-grade Customer Service Arabic AI Voice Agent**, built for a restaurant.
 The agent automates phone orders via real-time SIP telephony, understanding and responding in fluent Syrian Arabic.

 ## Objective